gvwilson/thirdbit/_posts/2015/2015-04-22-the-paradox-of-learning-objects.md

 <p>
   Respectfully,
   I think this is simplistic.
-  Learning someone else's material well enough to revise and remix it takes time&mdash;so much time, in many cases, that it's more efficient for any particular teacher to create their own lesson.
+  Learning someone else's material well enough to revise and remix it takes time–so much time, in many cases, that it's more efficient for any particular teacher to create their own lesson.
 </p>